 Aaron Leetch, MD, FACEP, Assistant Professor, Director Pediatric Emergency Medicine Residency, University of Arizona, Tucson

-• Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are severe, mucocutaneous, delayed hypersensitivity reactions characterized by a varying percentage of detachment of the epidermis from the basement membrane.
-Their classification is based on a continuum: An epidermis detachment of < 10% is SJS, detachment of 10-30% is SJS/TEN overlap, and > 30% is considered TEN.
+- Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are severe, mucocutaneous, delayed hypersensitivity reactions characterized by a varying percentage of detachment of the epidermis from the basement membrane.
+Their classification is based on a continuum: An epidermis detachment of < 10% is SJS, detachment of 10% to 30% is SJS/TEN overlap, and > 30% is considered TEN.
 The rash is characterized by erythematous — and sometimes violaceous — patches, targetoid lesions, bullae characterized by a positive Nikolsky sign, and epidermal shear with light friction.

 Rash is a common complaint in the emergency department (ED).
 Often, the pediatric rash is a benign, self-limiting condition that requires no intervention; however, there are occasions when rashes are true emergencies.
 Identifying these rare occasions is critical for the pediatric patient.
 This issue reviews and discusses some of the most common pediatric dermatologic emergencies and the ED approach to identification, diagnosis, and immediate evidence-based management of these conditions.